|Do Children Really Have NDEs?|

-Hope, Healing & Life Transformation
+Hope, Healing & Life Transformations

 August 28 - 31 at the Marriott Hotel & Spa in Newport Beach, California

 The near-death experience (NDE) catalyzes powerful transformations in the experiencer.
 Many times there is a miraculous healing from the NDEr's injuries or illness.
 With the insights and understanding of their life purpose, there is always personal growth and spiritual transformation.
-NDErs frequently find they have the gift to heal others, and the message and insights of the NDE can soothe and heal grief from the loss of a loved one.
+NDErs frequently find they have the gift to heal others, and the message and insights of the NDE can soothe and comfort grief from the loss of a loved one.
 The profound message of love from the NDE can bring about transformation for all of us.

 2014 IANDS Conference details: